Mortgage Advisors Archives

 Buying a house in your new home?
-Check out our listings of expat-friendly mortgage advisors in Spain to help you seal the deal:
+Check out our listings of expat-friendly mortgage advisors in France to help you seal the deal:

-BBVA is a mortgage lender operating in Spain.
-One of the biggest Spanish retail banks, BBVA has a wealth of knowledge when it comes to financing your property dreams.
-Speak to their team of experts and find the right option for your needs.
-Use the BBVA mortgage simulator to see where you stand.
+Pretto is a French online expert mortgage service.
+They can help you find the best loan for your new home, negotiate it, and provide you with advice.
+They work with more than 50 partner banks in France, allowing you to explore the best options.
+Let Pretto take care of finding your mortgage.

 A Place in the Sun Currency is a UK-based financial services platform for expats relocating abroad.
 Associated with the UK’s hit Channel 4 TV show, the service helps those making payments for buying and maintaining overseas properties.